 Troubleshooting

 • If you are unsure about a form field, ask airport staff instead of guessing.
+Wrong answers can cause delays or extra questions at the checkpoint.

 Common Mistakes

-• Not knowing the first night's accommodation
+• Not knowing the first night's accommodation, which can slow the arrival form and checkpoint

 Save or recover with these